SjdartP/SajidAli_Portfolio/README.md

 Responsive Layout: Optimized for seamless viewing across devices.
 Interactive Elements: Subtle animations and hover effects for an engaging user experience.

-This portfolio is a reflection of my dedication to blending creativity with technical expertise
+This portfolio is a reflection of my dedication to blending creativity with technical expertise.